 - How are narratives (re/de)constructed and transformed in processes of translation and interpreting?

 - What types of narratives are constructed and (re/de)constructed (narratives of difference, of belonging) and how do they influence the representations of ‘self’ and ‘other’?

 - What are the implications of rendering narratives of migration for translators and interpreters in respect of professional ethics?

 - Which approaches and models are suitable for investigating such questions?

 Cultus: The journal of intercultural of communication and mediation:

-EDITORS: David Katan (University of Salento, Italy) Cinzia Spinzi (University of Palermo, Italy)
+EDITORS: David Katan (University of Salento, Italy); Cinzia Spinzi (University of Bergamo, Italy)